cloudmesh-community/sp19-516-124/notebook.md

   * Cordinated with Keli Fine on section for Google IaaS Cloud Service and working on adding to existing section material.
 I should have something in the next few days.
 Item I am referencing: https://github.com/cloudmesh-community/book/issues/244
   * Read through 9.11 Github REST Services.
 Next step is working through examples.
   * Updated my github readme so that it reflects my efforts.

+# Week 02/11/2019-02/17/2019:

+  * Obtained an Imac to work along with OSX examples.
+Installed pyCharm and started getting familiar with navigating a Mac.
+  * Started initial draft for a "Google IaaS" section, contrubuting additional material started by Keli Fine.
+Noted progress in github for item: https://github.com/cloudmesh-community/book/issues/251.
+  * Performed an out of band meeting with Gregor to align on expection and recieve guidance.
+  * Fixed pull issue with my local github as requested by Gregor.
+  * Start reviewing Apache libcloud site with regard to my projects (Azure VM's)

+ # Week 02/18/2019-02/24/2019:

+  * Completed and posted initial draft for a "Google IaaS" section, contrubuting additional material started by Keli Fine.
+Noted progress in github for item: https://github.com/cloudmesh-community/book/issues/251. (known issues I still need to work on to merge this with master per Gregor).
+  * Created (2) Linux VM's in Azure and started work, including solution for the following Piazza request per Gregor: https://piazza.com/class/jql1e30dxswzu?cid=207